justinwl1998/PDFToSpreadsheet/README.md

-# PDFToSpreadsheet
+# Xfinity Billing Statement Converter

-A Python application that reads Xfinity billing statements
+An application that converts Xfinity billing statements to a spreadsheet.

 ## About the Project

-This project utilizes a Python library to read Xfinity billing statements in PDF form and converting the charges to a readable spreadsheet.
+This application is written in Python.
+It reads Xfinity billing statements in a folder and converts all charges to a single spreadsheet.
+By doing so, the changes to billings are easily observable.

+If you ever wonder how your Xfinity bills have gotten higher and higher, use this application to find out.

 ## Getting Started

-Clone the repo and open and run python pdf2spreadsheet.py in a command prompt or terminal.
-You must have a folder called "billings" with PDFs of billing statements to scan through.
+[todo] release an executable

 ## Author
 Created by Justin Liu